+Students are expected to withdraw from the semester according to the policy and procedures outlined by the university.
+It is the student's responsibility to know and adhere to all academic policies.
 In exceptional cases, a retroactive withdrawal may be granted based on documented requests in which the extenuating circumstances significantly impaired the student's ability to complete the semester and officially withdraw by the established semester deadlines.
 Such circumstances include, but are not limited to, medical or psychological causes.

-For more information visit academiccatalog. umd.edu/graduate/policies/registration-policies or email registrar-appeals@umd.edu.
+For information visit registrar.umd.edu/ registration/separating-university/appeal or contact: registrar-appeals@umd.edu.